nbros652/mplayer-status/README.md

 To utilize this script, pull it into another bash script by running `eval $(cat /path/to/mplayer-with-status.sh)`.
 Then when you play a file from your main script, use the `playMediaFile` function to start mplayer.

-Once playback of a media file has been started, mplayer can be queried by issuing any of the following commands:
+Once playback of a media file has been started *using the `playMediaFile` function*, mplayer can be queried by issuing any of the following commands:
  - `getMediaFileName`
  - `getCodecInfo`
  - `getPlaybackTimestamp`